 Prostate cancer is the second most common cancer among men.
 As many as one in seven men will receive a prostate cancer diagnosis in his lifetime in the U.S. With statistics this high, one would imagine that medical professionals thoroughly understand the warning signs and proper diagnosing techniques for prostate cancer.
 Unfortunately, this is not always the case.
-Men who have suffered from failure to diagnose prostate cancer need to visit Anapol Weiss for experienced legal counsel.
-They have been victims of medical malpractice.
+Men who have suffered from failure to diagnose prostate cancer need to visit a medical malpractice lawyer at Anapol Weiss for experienced legal counsel.

 The Importance of Timely Diagnosis of Prostate Cancer

 All men are at risk for prostate cancer, but certain factors can increase the likelihood of this disease.
 Age, race, diet, and exercise, for example, can all play a part in a man’s odds of developing prostate cancer.
 It is a medical professional’s job to analyze risk factors, watch for signs of the disease, and make a timely diagnosis.
 As is the case with all cancers, a patient’s prognosis and survival rates are higher with early discovery of prostate cancer.
 A failed or delayed diagnosis can significantly hurt the patient’s odds of survival.

 The longer a patient waits without treatment, the more time the cancer has to grow and spread to other parts of the body.
 There are two tests doctors can perform to screen for prostate cancer before symptoms appear: the prostate-specific antigen test (PSA) and the digital rectal exam (DRE).
 The PSA test measures levels of PSA in the blood, a protein the prostate gland produces.
 Too much PSA indicates a greater chance of cancer.
 The DRE exam checks for abnormal areas on the prostate, typically by hand.